wowace-clone/ChatThrottleLib/README.txt

  * Prioritization of messages according to three predefined priorities:
    "BULK", "NORMAL" and "ALERT"
  * NO queueing of traffic needlessly.
 No lag introduced until it needs to be.
+ * Adaptive throttling according to traffic bypassing the library
+ * Adaptive throttling according to frame rate

 == APIs ==